KeithDHedger/BashCompiler/README.md

 read -p "run this command ?
 [N/y] " ans1 ans2
 echo $ans2
-N.B. extra _BC_variables supplied ( ie ans1 ) will 'swallow' input.
+N.B. extra variables supplied ( ie ans1 ) will 'swallow' input.

 Only stdout is redirectable to a file for now.
 Pipelines of commands may ONLY redirect the LAST command to a file, if you need to do fancy redirects or redirect stderr then wrap in a shell command eg: